List of One Day International cricket records: Greatest win margin (by wickets)

-Chasing teams have won by 10 wickets on 57 occasions, with West Indies winning by this margin a record 10 times.
+As of November 2024, teams batting second have won by a margin of ten wickets on 68 occasions.

-Highest run chases
+Highest successful chases

 Narrowest win margins (by runs)

-The narrowest margin of victory by teams batting first is one run, which has been achieved in 31 ODIs.
+The narrowest margin of victory by teams batting first is one run, which has been achieved in 35 ODIs.
 Australia have won by this margin on six occasions, which is the most for any team.

 Narrowest win margins (by balls remaining)

-Teams batting second have won on the final ball of their innings 36 times, with South Africa winning in such a manner seven times.
+Teams batting second have won on the final ball of their innings 40 times, with South Africa winning in such a manner seven times.

 Narrowest win margins (by wickets)

-The narrowest margin of victory by wickets is by a single wicket, which has settled 55 ODIs.
-Both West Indies and New Zealand have recorded such victory on eight occasions.
+The narrowest margin of victory by wickets is by a single wicket, which has settled 70 ODIs.
+West Indies have recorded such victory on twelve occasions.